Zozman/hatinLolServer/README.md

 Hatin' LoL Server
 =================
 The Hatin' LoL Server is a web application designed to take a player's stats in League of Legends over the current season, compile them, and then insult the user about them.
-Build using Node.js and Express, and retrieves data from the Riot API.
+Build using Node.js and Express, and retrieves data from the [Riot Games API](https://developer.riotgames.com/ "Riot Games API").

 Data
 ----
-The application uses data from the Riot Games API.
+The application uses data from the [Riot Games API](https://developer.riotgames.com/ "Riot Games API").
 This application takes the current stats of a Summoner for the current season, both Ranked and Player matches and combines them.

 Insults
 -------